Mull Highland Games

 For the Mull Highland Games Art Prize and the Highland Art Prize you are all invited to enter a painting, photo, collage or other 2D work and/or any three-dimensional work in any medium.
 Prize categories are; 2 dimensional (open), 2 dimensional (under 18s), 3 dimensional (open) and 3 dimensional (under 18s.)

-All artworks entered will be hung in An Tobar cafe for a month and during the week of the Mull Highland Games (21st - 25th July)
+All artworks entered will be hung in An Tobar cafe in July for a month and during the week of the Mull Highland Games (21st - 25th July)

 Up to five of the two dimensional artworks entered for the Mull Highland Games Art Prize will also be selected by the judges for submission to the Highland Art Prize.
 The exhibition will be held from 10th-18th October 2025 at the McCallum Art House, just off Fort William High Street.

 The Mull Highland Games is one of 15 or so organisations across Scotland entitled to submit works to the Highland Art Prize.
-The recipient of the Highland Art Prize receives £500 and also has the opportunity to mount an exhibition during 2026 at the Briggait, in Glasgow.
+The recipient of the Highland Art Prize receives £500 and also has the opportunity, with Wasps to mount an exhibition during 2026 at the Briggait, in Glasgow ideally in October 2026 when the 2026 Highland Art Prize exhibition will also be taking place (as the Royal National Mòd is in Glasgow next year).

 T&Cs: All works entered should have been completed in the last year.
 There is no entry fee or hanging fee for either exhibition and it will be up to you whether you want to sell in either exhibition.
 The work will be subject to a 30% commission selling fee.
 For displaying in An Tobar all work must be ready to hang with details on the reverse.
 Please include: Artist’s name, name of work, year, description, dimensions and price (if for sale), in that order.
+Artists can enter up to 3 pieces of work, a maximum of 1.5 metres square.
+We can't guarantee all artwork will be displayed.
 All work must be delivered to An Tobar before 3pm on Friday 11 July.

 2025 JUDGING UPDATE FOR THE HIGHLAND GAMES